Teenage Devil Dolls

 Teenage Devil Dolls (released in theaters as One Way Ticket to Hell) is a 1955 American black and white teen crime drama film produced, written and directed by Bamlet L. Price, Jr. The film was made in a quasi-documentary style that has no dialogue, just sound effects and music by Robert Drasnin.
 The movie is narrated by Kurt Martell, as Police Lieutenant David Jason, but the part of the Lieutenant is portrayed by actor Robert A. Sherry in the film.
 Price borrowed $4000 from his then-wife Anne Francis to make the film.

-Plot

-Pert, pretty high-schooler Cassandra Leigh opts for the easy life of a pot-smoking biker to avoid the demands of her neurotic mother.
-When Cassandra's grades slip, destroying her college plans, she marries a love-smitten swain.
-But soon the bored young bride looks up her old thrill-seeking buddies, and splits from home.

-Soon Cassandra is peddling dope on the streets to finance her growing list of addictions.
-A young Mexican eventually makes her his partner, in crime and otherwise.
-With the police on their heels, the young lovers are forced to ditch a stolen car in the desert and take refuge in a shallow cave.
-As the posse closes in, he abandons her and the deputies nab her when she's semi-conscious.
-The court sends her to a Federal Narcotics Hospital.